Voice Messages

 - If routing is ambiguous in a multi-responder room, the router posts a visible handoff message.

-- The responding entity receives the original audio attachment alongside the normalized prompt.
+- When download and registration succeeded, the responding entity receives the original audio attachment alongside the normalized transcript or fallback prompt; otherwise it receives the text fallback without an attachment.

 Configuration